motorlatitude/Drop/README.md

     <br/>
 </p>

-Drop is a color picker made for windows using electron.
-It's designed for developers and designers as a way to gather, tweak and share colors, featuring a rich UI to support it along the way.
+Drop is a cross platform color picker/eye dropper using electron.
+It's designed for developers and designers as a way to gather, tweak and share colors and color palettes, featuring a rich UI to support it along the way.

-- Multi-level Magnification
+- Multi-level magnification
-- Customizable Shortcuts
+- Customizable shortcuts
-- Different color formats that it can output (CSS RGB, RGBA, HSL, HSLA and Hex with more coming soon!!!)
+- Different color formats that it can output (CSS RGB, RGBA, HSL, HSLA, Hex, etc.)
+- Ability to add custom color formats if the presets are not enough
 - Create and share palettes to keep your different projects organized
-- Automatically puts the clicked colour into your clipboard
+- Automatically puts the picked color into your clipboard
-- With more features on the way...
+- With more features on the way... (and open to suggestions)

 🏗️ **Development Stage**: Alpha

 This project is still in its development stage so some aspects of it will not work as expected and will still contain bugs.
+If you stumble across a bug please open an issue, or make a PR.

 <p align="center">
     <img src="https://raw.githubusercontent.com/motorlatitude/Drop/master/src/assets/img/thumbnail.png" alt="Drop Preview - Showing the history window" width="75%">